fungenomics/scCoAnnotate/README.md

 The order of overwriting parameters are as follows:
 1. Config specified in the snakefile (in this case the default config)
 2. Config specified as snakemake argument with `--configfile` (in the order they are added)
+3. Parameters specified directly in snakemake argument with `--config`

 ## Option 1: Add corresponding section to your own config file